 The video features Kylie going through a regular day and sharing why she dances and what motivates her throughout the day.
 The video aims to show that performing your best is about putting in sweat and tears to make it happen.
-Kylie has been training in classical ballet since she was 8 years old and for anyone who has ever taken a ballet class, you know that ballet is so much more than tulle skirts and pointed toes.
+Kylie has been training in classical ballet since she was eight years old and for anyone who has ever taken a ballet class, you know that ballet is so much more than tulle skirts and pointed toes.
 It takes determination, passion and tenacity to succeed.
-Some of that even means dancing from dusk till dawn to make sure your skills are on point.
+Some of that even means dancing from dusk till dawn to make sure your skills are on pointe.

 I sweat for the love and legacy of those who came before me, and to inspire those who will come after me.
 What do you sweat for? ?
 Thank you @sweetsweat + @eyevision360 for sharing my message ?? #kylieshea #sweetsweat #artistlife #whatdoyousweatfor #ballerina #balletdancer #ballet #dancers #ballerinas #pointe #dancerslife #pointechronicles

 So the next time you feel like quitting your workout, channel your inner strength with Kylie’s encouragement.

 Lucky for us, Kylie sat down with Style Salute to share her surefire tips to get you feeling motivated through your workout.
 See her tips below plus shop ballet-inspired workout gear!